willymcallister/willymcallister.github.io/_articles/rl-natural-response.md

 \end{aligned}$
 </p>

 This is the same result we came up with in the main article by guessing a solution.
-Sal has a sequence of videos where he solves this type of [separable differential equation](https://www.khanacademy.org/math/ap-calculus-ab/ab-diff-equations/ab-separable-eq/v/separable-differential-equations-introduction).
+Sal has a sequence of videos where he covers this type of [separable differential equation](https://www.khanacademy.org/math/ap-calculus-ab/ab-diff-equations/ab-separable-eq/v/separable-differential-equations-introduction).
+He does a [worked example](https://www.khanacademy.org/math/differential-equations/first-order-differential-equations/exponential-models-diff-eq/v/modeling-population-with-simple-differential-equation) to solve a population growth problem.
+You will see it is the same as the solution to the RL circuit in this appendix.